timarkh/tsakorpus/docs/faq.rst

 | **A**: No.

 | **Q**: *Is it possible to offer web interface in several languages?*
 | **A**: Yes.
-English and Russian are in the box, but you may add other languages.
+English, French, Russian and a couple of other translations are in the box, but you may add other languages.
 There are a lot of strings to translate though.

 | **Q**: *Can I have several transliteration options?*
 | **A**: Yes.
 Some are in the box; if you want to create your own, you will have to implement it as a Python function.